hyemiie/chat_server/README.md

 ## 🤝 Connect
 This backend API powers the Tier Group Chat application and was built with scalability and reliability in mind.
-I'm always open to feedback and suggestions
+I'm always open to feedback and suggestions.

 GitHub: [@hyemiie](https://github.com/hyemiie)
 Frontend Repository: [chat-app-frontend](https://github.com/hyemiie/chatApplication)